refinedev/refine/documentation/blog/2023-04-12-refine-invoicer-3.md

 However, view definitions are not used in `v4` `resources` items.
 Instead, as we will see below, **path definitions** are specified.
 Version `v4` allows flexible routing with `<Route />` components, and so view definitions for each `resources` item are now configured inside `<Route />` components.

-In the mean time, legacy resource defintions, data and auth providers are still functional in **refine** `v4`.
+In the mean time, legacy resource definitions, data and auth providers are still functional in **refine** `v4`.
 If you want to use the legacy `resources` convention, you have to use the `legacyRouterProvider` prop instead of `routerProvider` and `legacyAuthProvider` prop instead of the `authProvider` prop of the `<Refine />` component.
 More on this [here](https://refine.dev/docs/api-reference/core/providers/router-provider/#legacy-router-provider).

 In this app, we are using the new definitions introduced in `v4`.